NC State Extension Publications

 Skip to Symptoms

 Figure 2.
-Target spot lesions on a flue-cured tobacco leaf.
+Close-up of target spot lesions on flue-cured tobacco leaf

 Diseases With Similar Symptoms